ginstrom/paladin-novel/chapters/14_legend-begins.md

 "Quiet," Gond said, his voice carrying across the suddenly tense crowd.
 "Everyone stay calm.
 We've prepared for this."

 But even as he spoke the words, Gond felt the weight of leadership settling heavier on his shoulders.
-They had prepared, after a fashion—escape routes, hidden caches of supplies, contingency plans.
-But those plans had been made when the settlement was smaller, more mobile.
-With two hundred people, including children and elderly, evacuation would be a nightmare.
+With nearly two hundred souls in the valley, including children and elderly, defense would be a desperate affair.
+They had to rely on the courage of their few fighters and the strength of their defensive positions.

 "Pell," he said quietly.
-"How long to get everyone out?"
+"How long to get out those who can't fight?"

 "If we start now?
 Six hours, minimum.
 And that's if we leave everything behind."

 Six hours.
 Gond looked at the smoke on the horizon, estimating distances and travel times.
-If the slavers had burned Millhaven two days ago and were following the refugees' trail...
+He reckoned they had two hours at most.
+And if they knew about the valley beforehand...

 "They'll be here by midday," he said.